 ## Introduction: Typical classifications

 Energy systems models can be broken down into four different categories in a typical classification.
-These include the time scales in which they model, the geographies in which they model, the analytical and the methodology [@Pfenninger2014].
+These include the time scales in which they model, the geographies in which they model, the analytical approach and the methodology [@Pfenninger2014].
 The different classifications are shown below:

-- Time
+- Time Scale

 - Short